 After completing the registration process, which only took a few minutes, I was presented with the left-hand section of the app, where I found my:

-- Team, which allows me to manage team activity, invite new members, and suspend or activate users,
+- Team, which lets me manage team activity, invite new members, and suspend or activate users,

 - Chats, with conversations that are either private, involving select team members, or public, with new members added automatically when they join the workspace,